What is Platelet-Rich Plasma or PRP?

 How many PRP treatments will I need?

-Usually one or two, rarely more.
+Usually one or two, rarely more at the beginning.
 It does vary from person to person, as it depends on individual healing responses.
-Sometimes due to degeneration/aging/injury follow up treatments are needed months or years later.
-For facial regenerative platelet-rich plasma, more treatments can be given to maintain its effect (people choose PRP to help reverse some of the changes of aging skin).
+Sometimes due to degeneration/aging/injury follow up treatments are needed annually or thereabouts.

 What if I am taking anti-inflammatory medication like Celebrex or Advil?

-You should discontinue the use of anti-inflammatories for at least one week before and at least one week after the injection, except for cardiac patients taking baby aspirin (81 mg daily).
+You should discontinue the use of anti-inflammatories for 3 - 7 days before and 3 - 7 days after the injection, except for cardiac patients taking baby aspirin (81 mg daily).
 Anti-inflammatories include Ibuprofen/Advil, Naprosyn/Aleve, Celebrex, Voltaren, Mobicox, Arthotec and many others.
 Prednisone is also anti-inflammatory.
-Herbs/natural substances that are also in this category include Turmeric/Curcumin, and Fish Oil.
+Avoid Turmeric capsules (but using the spice is fine) during the same time-frame.

 Does PRP hurt?

 Having any injection can hurt!
-Local anaesthetic is injected into the skin (or ice applied) prior to injecting the PRP and this prevents you feeling the skin puncture.
+Local anaesthetic is injected into the skin prior to injecting the PRP and this prevents you feeling the skin puncture.
 Anaesthetic cannot be used in the deeper tissues because it inactivates the PRP.
 Most people feel the injection as a deep-seated but short-lived pain.
 We suggest you take some Tylenol prior to coming in for your appointment (or even Tylenol 3 if you are bringing a driver), and eat and drink prior to coming.
 For those people who have a lot of anxiety about any injections, you can take medication to help you relax (if you are bringing a driver).
 You will be offered a prescription for pain medication and most often patients hold on to the script, only filling it if they feel it necessary.
 Epsom salt baths and heating pads can also help.
 We can discuss this at the time of your assessment appointment.
 NOTE: Injections into the knee joint probably hurt the least of all.
+You will be offered a prescription for pain medication if you need it.
+Just avoid those anti-inflammatories.

 What are the risks of PRP injection?